 I first became aware of the name: Steve Crouch, in 1969, via the credit line for a particularly alluring photograph that had been reproduced within the pages of a small paperback book titled: Not Man Apart.
 It was May 12, 1969 and I had just received the book as a gift in celebration of my 20th birthday.
 And although I didn't know it at the time, that little paperback book was about to change my life in some pretty profound ways.

 The book, itself, had been originally published in 1965 as a Sierra Club Ballentine Book and it contained a collection of poems by Robinson Jeffers that were illustrated with photographs of the Big Sur Coastline made by a number of Monterey Peninsula area photographers who, in 1969, I knew virtually nothing about.
-Included were such mythical figures as Ansel Adams, Edward and Cole Weston, Wynn Bullock, Morley Baer, Steve Crouch, and a host of others whose pictures served to visually compliment Jeffers' poetry.
+Included were such mythical figures as Ansel Adams, Edward and Cole Weston, Wynn Bullock, Morley Baer, Steve Crouch, and others.

 The specific photograph that had, initially, so thoroughly captured my imagination (appearing on page 131 of Not Man Apart, as well as above) is titled: Waterfall and Mist, circa 1960.
 It depicts a rather elegant cascade that I would later come to learn was Salmon Creek Falls, located in the southernmost reaches of the Big Sur Coast.

-Owing to the fact that the book: Not Man Apart – and more specifically, the personally captivating picture of Steve's that had been reproduced therein – had served as the initial spark and inspiration for me to summarily abandoned what was, at the time, a fledgling musical career in order to become a photographer – the ongoing importance of that photograph, and the photographer, himself, would only continue to percolate as time progressed.
+Owing to the fact that the book: Not Man Apart – and more directly, that personally captivating picture of Steve's – had served as the initial spark and inspiration for me to summarily abandoned what was, at the time, a fledgling musical career in order to take up photography – the ongoing importance of that photograph, and the photographer, himself, would continue to percolate as time progressed.

 Not long after initially seeing that reproduced image – and armed with an over-the-hill Brand 17 4x5 view camera, a few film holders, not the slightest clue about what in the world I was doing, and a lot of wide-eyed dreams – I packed up my belongings and moved from Santa Monica, CA, to the Monterey Peninsula with intentions of becoming a fine art photographer.
 And, as fate would have it, I would eventually meet a crusty old Texan who was to become one of my life-long heroes.

-After settling into my new home, which during my first year on the Monterey Peninsula consisted of a stylishly appointed 8 ft. cab-over camper that was, more or less, permanently situated in camp space #22 at the long-since upscaled 17-Mile Drive Village, in Pacific Grove, CA, I wouldn't actually have an opportunity to meet Steve (in person) for a couple of years, thereafter.
+After settling into my new home which, during my first year on the Monterey Peninsula, consisted of a stylishly appointed 8 ft. cab-over camper situated in space #22 at the long-since demolished 17-Mile Drive Village Campground, in Pacific Grove, CA – I wouldn't actually have an opportunity to meet Steve (in person) for a couple of years, thereafter.